Noel Gallagher: Political views

-In a February 2015 interview with The Quietus, Gallagher elaborated on his disillusion with current politicians and how they'll do anything to say they're just regular people: "And now the Conservatives are just [...]
+In a February 2015 interview with The Quietus, Gallagher elaborated on his disillusion with current politicians and how they'll do anything to say they're just regular people: "And now the Conservatives are just ...
 David Cameron, he's trying to be your mate.
 'Oh, I really like the Jam.'"
 Gallagher then went on to say that Thatcher was brutal but more direct, and "you can kind of respect that".

-In an interview with HuffPost shortly before the 2015 United Kingdom general election, he summed up his views of contemporary political leaders: "David Cameron a bell-end, Ed Miliband a communist, the rest of them don't really count".
-In 2016, Gallagher stated that while he remained left-wing, he opposed Milliband's replacement as Labour leader, Jeremy Corbyn, deeming him to be another communist.
-He said that "the Tories don't care about the vulnerable, and the communists don't care about the aspirational."
+In an interview with HuffPost shortly before the 2015 UK general election, he summed up his views of contemporary political leaders: "David Cameron a bell-end, Ed Miliband a communist, the rest of them don't really count."
+In 2016, Gallagher stated that, while he remained left-wing, he opposed Labour's new leader Jeremy Corbyn, quipping "Meet the new boss, same as the old boss", and saying "the Tories don't care about the vulnerable, and the communists don't care about the aspirational."

-Gallagher did not vote in the 2016 EU referendum, saying that he "didn't think we should have been given the vote in the first place because as ordinary members of the public how are the fuck are you qualified to talk about the break-up of the oldest continent in the fucking world."
-However, he also said that he felt Britain should have remained part of the EU saying, "I feel right at the time of it happening, we turned our back on the French, who were going through some dark terror shit."
-Conversely, he also said, "But it's happened now.
+Gallagher did not vote in the 2016 Brexit referendum, saying that he "didn't think we should have been given the vote in the first place because as ordinary members of the public how are the fuck are you qualified to talk about the break-up of the oldest continent in the fucking world."
+He also said that he felt Britain should have remained part of the European Union saying, "I feel right at the time of it happening, we turned our back on the French, who were going through some dark terror shit."
+He concluded, "But it's happened now.
 It was a legal vote.
 Fucking get it done and let's move on."

-During the 2020 COVID-19 pandemic, Gallagher garnered attention for refusing to wear a face covering while shopping.
-He explained, during Matt Morgan's Podcast, "I choose not to wear one and if I get the virus it's on me, it's not on anyone else."
+During the COVID-19 pandemic in 2020, Gallagher garnered attention for refusing to wear a face covering while shopping.
+He explained during Matt Morgan's podcast, "I choose not to wear one and if I get the virus it's on me, it's not on anyone else."

-In 2021, after being asked what he thought of the recent controversies surrounding the Royal Family, Gallagher expressed sympathy and support for Prince William and criticised Prince Harry and Meghan Markle over allegations they had made against other Royals by drawing a parallel between the situation and his brother Liam's public statements, stating "He's got a fucking younger brother shooting his fucking mouth off with shit that is just so unnecessary.
+In 2021, after being asked what he thought of the recent controversies surrounding the Royal Family, Gallagher expressed sympathy and support for Prince William and criticised Prince Harry and Meghan Markle over allegations they had made against other Royals by drawing a parallel between the situation and his brother Liam's public statements, stating: "He's got a fucking younger brother shooting his fucking mouth off with shit that is just so unnecessary.
 I'd like to think I was always the William."
 Gallagher furthermore accused Meghan of negatively influencing Harry's personality and describing Harry as "coming across like a typical fucking woke snowflake", adding that "this is what happens when you get involved with Americans".